-These things I remember, as I pour out my soul: how I went with the throng, and led them in procession to the house of God,
+These things I remember, as I pour out my soul: how I went with the throng,

 Why are you cast down, O my soul, and why are you disquieted within me?

 Hope in God; for I shall again praise him, my help and my God.